We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 This is the top of the range Diamondback Catch.
 It features superb component choices that will leave even the most skilled (and picky) rider with a smile on their face.

-However, most people will not be able to tell the difference between the Pike and Yari.
+However, most people will not be able to tell the difference between the Aion and Rhythm.

 However, on this fork, the low speed compression never really locks out.
 It just makes the fork much more firm with still a little movement for grip.
-All in all, the Pike is a little better on extremely rough trails so may be a good option for light enduro focused riders.
-However, most people will not be able to tell the difference between the Pike and Yari.
+All in all, the Rhythm is a little better on extremely rough trails so may be a good option for light enduro focused riders.
+However, most people will not be able to tell the difference between the Aion and Rhythm.
 Both are great forks!

-The rear shock found on the Catch 2 is the top of the line Rockshox Monarch, the RT3.
-The Monarch RT3 features a 3-position lever that can be set to open, pedal, and lockout.
+The rear shock found on the Catch 2 is the top of the line – Fox Float DPS EVOL.
+It features a 3-position lever that can be set to open, pedal, and lockout.
 This on the fly adjustment lever is great for people who like to ride to the trail, climb up it, and then quickly descend another part.
 You can also adjust the air pressure and rebound.

-This shock is a good choice for this bike.
+This Float shock is a good choice for this bike.

 The only thing is that it lacks separate high speed and low speed compression adjustment.
 However, if you really want this, you are likely going to upgrade to a piggy back shock anyway.
 All in all this shock will be awesome for most riders out there.

 Drivetrain: The Catch 2 is just a bit better all-around and with the drivetrain, this doesn’t change.
-Diamondback chose to use the GX drivetrain on the Catch 2.
-However just like on the Catch 1, the Catch 2 is still a 1 by 11 speed.
-The GX featured on this bike is high performing and can really be put through its paces since it was designed for downhill riding.
-A GX crank was not used on this build, instead they used a Raceface Aeffect crank for extra stiffness, weight savings, and a direct mount ring.
+Diamondback chose to use the NX drivetrain on the Catch 2.
+However, the Catch 2 is still a 1 by 11 speed.
+The NX featured on this bike is high performing and can really be put through its paces since it was designed for downhill riding.
+A NX crank was not used on this build, instead they used a Raceface Æffec crank for extra stiffness, weight savings, and a direct mount ring.

-The GX is a little more gravity oriented than the NX.
+The NX is a little more gravity oriented than the Deore.

-Other: Similar to the Catch 1, the Diamond back Catch 2 full suspension mountain bike features a lot of Diamondback in house components to finish the build.
-As far as stopping goes, SRAM Level T brakes are used.
+Other: Similar to the Catch 1, the Diamondback Catch 2 full suspension mountain bike features a lot of Diamondback in house components to finish the build.
+As far as stopping goes, SRAM Level brakes are used.
 These are also hydraulic disk brakes.
-The Level T is a little bit better than the Level but the differences are negligible.
+The Level is a little bit weaker than the Level T but the differences are negligible.

 Weight: The Catch 2 weighs 32.2 pounds.
 This is about 2 pounds lighter than the Catch 1.
 Impressive considering the Catch 2 comes with a dropper post which usually adds some weight.
 The other upgraded component choices clearly offset that creating a lightweight ride.